zoobzio/pipz/CONTRIBUTING.md

 - Include tests for error cases
 - Document behavior clearly

-#### Examples

-New examples should:
-- Solve a real-world problem
-- Include tests and benchmarks
-- Have a descriptive README
-- Follow the existing structure

 ## Pull Request Process

 1. **Keep PRs focused** - One feature/fix per PR